NEWS: Royal Caribbean reported its financial results for the fiscal year of 2020 and expects phased approach to cruising.

 The expected capital expenditures for 2021 are $2.1 billion.
 These expenditures are mainly driven by the newbuild projects which have committed financing.

-During 2021, the Company expects the delivery of Odyssey of the Seas and Silver Dawn during the first and fourth quarters, respectively.
+During 2021, Royal Caribbean Group expects the delivery of Odyssey of the Seas and Silver Dawn during the first and fourth quarters, respectively for its phased approach to cruising.

 As it relates to 2022, the Company has two ship deliveries scheduled, both with committed financing: Wonder of the Seas and Celebrity Beyond.